Surferyogi/centsible/README.md

 Everything runs on device: documents are read, stored and checked in the browser and are never transmitted anywhere.
-Built to the same pattern as Fortress — standalone GitHub Pages deployment, on-device pdf.js parsing, localStorage history with JSON backup.
+Built to the same pattern as Fortress — standalone GitHub Pages deployment, on-device pdf.js parsing, localStorage history with JSON bkp

 Current build: **v2026:AUG:25-13:53**